btozer/gmg/docs/_sources/gmg_documentation.rst

 (see `References <references.html>`_ for a detailed listing).

+GMG is an open-source Graphical User Interface (GUI) designed principally for modelling 2D potential field (gravity and magnetic) profiles.
+The software also includes functions for loading XY data, seismic reflection SEGY data and exploration well horizons.
+The software therefore provides an integrated geological/geophysical interpretation package.
+It is anticipated that GMG will also be useful for teaching purposes.

+Data I/O is made as simple as possible using space delimited ASCII text files.

-The project was instigated after failing to find an adequate open-source package (in which the source code can be viewed and modified by the user) for performing 2D geophysical modeling tasks.
-Inspiration came from fatiando a terra and GMT.
+The project was instigated after failing to find an adequate open-source option (in which the source code can be viewed and modified by the user) for performing 2D geophysical modeling tasks.
+Inspiration came from [Fatiando a Terra](https://www.fatiando.org/) and [GMT](https://www.generic-mapping-tools.org/).

-In addition to profile modelling, it is anticipated that GMG will also be valuable resource for undergraduate geophysics courses, aiding students in their exploration and understanding of geophysical concepts and python implementation of geophysical problems.
+**NB: GMG is in development.
+Some documentation is incomplete and some features may not work as expected.
+If you experience any issues, please feel free to raise these on the issue tracker.**

 Key features
 ------------

 * Data I/O is designed to be as simple as possible using space delimited ASCII text files.
 * Import and display observed topography, gravity, vertical gravity gradient and magnetic data.
 * Ability to apply filters to observed data within the modelling environment.